love that writers around the world are inspired by

 line from a literary work.

-Stories: Writers should include a two- to
+Submissions: Writers should include a two- to

 three-sentence biography of themselves that we can

 Submissions: We don't mind if you want to submit

-multiple

-stories for the same issue.
+multiple submissions for the same issue.
 However,

 it is unlikely we will use more than one of your stories

 Stories: If you think you are up to the challenge,